Welcome to Class Oaks Page!

 PE kits need to be brought in to school every Monday and then took home on a Friday.
 The children will have PE on a Thursday and a Friday.

-On a Friday the children now have ICT, Spanish and PE in the afternoon.
-This means they will no longer need to come to school in their PE kits.
+On a Friday the children now have ICT, Music and PE in the afternoon.